jindajia/jindajia.github.io/index.md

 - Dec 2024: Presenting our work SDP4Bit as a poster at NeurIPS 2024 in Vancouver.
 - Nov 2024: Attending [SC2024](https://sc24.supercomputing.org/program/) in Atlanta from 17 to 22.
-- Nov 2024: Our paper, **COMPSO** was accepted to PPoPP 2025.
+- Nov 2024: Congrats!
+Our paper, COMPSO was accepted to PPoPP 2025.
-- Oct 2024: Our paper, SDP4Bit, was accepted to NeurIPS 2024, and I am honored to be the first equal-contribution collaborator on it.
+- Oct 2024: Congrats!
+Our paper, SDP4Bit was accepted to NeurIPS 2024, and I am honored to be the first equal-contribution collaborator on it.

 ## Publications